KidPudel/android-starter-kit/Kotlin/Thread.md

 # Create coroutines

 1. Create corutines scope
+   - `GlobalScope` alive as long as application
+   - `lifecycleScope` if context is destroyed, coroutines are destroyed
+   - `viewModelScope`
-2. Call coroutine builder `launch`, this will launch coroutine
+3. Call coroutine builder `launch`, this will launch coroutine
-3. Set a context*
+4. Set a context*
 ```kotlin
 GlobalScope.launch(context) {
 }